sangmin-park0/BoundaryTest/README.md

 # BoundaryTest
-The included MATLAB and Python packages implement efficient algorithms for boundary detection and normal vector estimation given a point cloud
+The included MATLAB and Python packages implement efficient algorithms for boundary detection and normal vector estimation given a point cloud.

 This package reproduces experiments from the paper Calder, Park, Slepcev.
 Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications (in preparation).